Best Ergonomic Home Office Accessories

 Should I use a standing desk?

-Alternating between sitting and standing is better than either alone.
-If a standing desk is not in your budget, a footrest and regular movement breaks provide similar benefits for posture and circulation.
+Alternating between sitting and standing beats doing either one all day.
+But if a standing desk isn't in the budget, don't sweat it.
+A footrest and regular movement breaks give you similar posture and circulation benefits.

 How should I position my monitor?